 After the teeth come in, the teeth of those affected by fluorosis may appear mildly discolored.
 For instance, there may be lacy white markings that only dentists can detect.
 In more severe cases, however, the teeth may have:

-Fluorosis first attracted attention in the early 20th century.
+Fluorosis first attracted attention in the early 20th Century.
 Researchers were surprised by the high prevalence of what was called “Colorado Brown Stain” on the teeth of native-born residents of Colorado Springs.
 The stains were caused by high levels of fluoride in the local water supply.
+This was fluoride that occurred naturally in the ground water.
 People with these stains also had an unusually high resistance to dental cavities.
 This sparked a movement to introduce fluoride into public water supplies at a level that could prevent cavities but without causing fluorosis.

 Fluorosis affects nearly one in every four Americans ages 6 to 49.
 It’s most prevalent in those ages 12 to 15.
 The vast majority of cases are mild, and only about 2% are considered “moderate.”
 Less than 1% are “severe.”
 But researchers have also observed that since the mid-1980s, the prevalence of fluorosis in children ages 12 to 15 has increased.